apache/predictionio/docs/manual/source/demo/tapster.html.md

 $ ./start-hbase.sh
 ```

-The key event we are importing into PredictionIO event server is the “Like” event (for example, user X likes episode Y).
-An “Episode” is a single [comic strip](http://en.wikipedia.org/wiki/Comic_strip).
+The key event we are importing into PredictionIO event server is the "Like" event (for example, user X likes episode Y).
+An "Episode" is a single [comic strip](http://en.wikipedia.org/wiki/Comic_strip).
 First we have to import the episodes into our database.

 We will do this with: `$ rake import:episodes`